Skip to content

 The API Worker (apps/api/) is a Hono application handling:

-• Authentication — GitHub OAuth via BetterAuth
+• Authentication — GitHub, Google, and GitLab OAuth via BetterAuth

 • Resource management — CRUD for nodes, workspaces, projects, ideas